frehoy/stata_intro/README.md

 Disclaimer:
 The scripts contained are not best practices but a very brief introduction to a Stata+LaTeX workflow that can be walked through step by step to show some hopefully interesting features, not to be used as a styleguide.
+The practice shown, that of merging data by countrynames, is deeply flawed and only included as an illustration as to why countrycodes are important.

 UCDP PRIO ACD is by: